w3c/webdriver-bidi/proposals/core.md

 >[RESOLUTION](https://www.w3.org/2019/09/20-webdriver-minutes.html#resolution01): Bi-di is always enabled.
 An optional capability, defaulting to true, indicating that bi-di is desired.
 When a new session is established, the return value of the new session contains the new top-level property of the bi-directional URL

 A bidirectional session starts as a traditional session created with a POST /session command.
-The client can request a bidirectional using the "webSocketUrl" capability:
+The client can request a bidirectional session using the "webSocketUrl" capability:

 ```json
 {